 Jean Tirole, the recipient of the 2014 Nobel Prize in Economic Science, says that this is due to a paradigm shift that favors a kind of thinking circling around concepts such as “platform” and “network effects”.

 In the distant 2002, Tirole published the paper “Platform Competition in Two-Sided Markets” together with his colleague Jean Rochet.
-In Tirole’s classic example, we have consumers on the one hand and providers of goods or services on the other side of a platform.
-The platform, in this case, is the connective tissue that brings these two types of actors together and makes the exchange of services possible.
+In Tirole’s classic example, we have consumers on the one side of a platform and providers of goods or services on the other.
+The platform is the connective tissue that brings these actors together and makes the exchange of services possible.

 Classic examples include B2C platform solutions such as Airbnb.
-The exchange between two parties is being mediated by a platform that enables them to “meet” and facilitates the transfer of knowledge and services between them.
+The exchange between two parties is being mediated by a platform.
+It enables them to “meet” and facilitates the transfer of knowledge and services between them.